 You can also customize the thickness of the baby’s diaper by the number of inserts that you can put inside.
 The Littles & Bloomz Reusable Washable Inserts are easy to wash and quick drying.
 You can choose from microfiber, charcoal, or bamboo cloths.

-The microfiber is strong, durable and can hold up to 8 times its water weight.
+The microfiber is strong, durable, and can hold up to 8 times its water weight.
 The charcoal inserts are thermal regulating and are antibacterial.
 The bamboo cloth inserts are cool to the skin and highly absorbent.

-9. DISPOSE OF THE BABY WIPES
+9. DISPOSABLE BABY WIPES

 Disposable baby wipes are very handy but the solutions used on them can aggravate your baby’s skin condition.
 Washcloths with warm water are a better alternative.
 Water also dries up faster than